michaeltelford/wgit/README.md

 puts JSON.generate(quotes)
 ```

-The DSL makes it easy to write one off scripts for experimenting with.
+The DSL makes it easy to write scripts for experimenting with.
 Wgit's DSL is simply a wrapper around the underlying classes however.
-For comparison, here is the above example written using the Wgit classes *instead of* the DSL:
+For comparison, here is the above example written using the Wgit API *instead of* the DSL:

 ```ruby
 require 'wgit'